The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time: A Framework for Modeling Nonlinear Additive and Interaction Effects and Inducing Sparsity

 where $\var(f) = \inner{f}{f}_{\mu}$.
 Hence, \cref{eq:sig_var_decomp} allows us to \emph{analyze} how the \emph{variance} of the \emph{function} is distributed across the interactions of different orders.
 Hence, the name functional analysis of variance or functional ANOVA.
 When all the covariates are categorical, then the functional ANOVA reduces to the classical ANOVA decomposition of a contingency table.

-\subsection{How to achieve sparsity for nonlinear functions}
+\subsection{How to Achieve Sparsity for Nonlinear Functions}

 To complete our specification of \cref{eq:pen_ls}, we still need to pick a loss and penalty function on $\hilb_Q$.
-We motivate our choice of loss and penalty from a Bayesian point-of-view.
-That is, we view $\loss(\cdot, \cdot)$ as the negative log-likelihood function, $J(f)$ as the negative log prior on $f$, and $\hat{f}$ as the maximum a priori (MAP) estimate under our proposed Bayesian model.
+We motivate our choice of loss and penalty from a Bayesian point of view.
+That is, we view $\loss(\cdot, \cdot)$ as the negative log-likelihood function, $J(f)$ as the negative log prior on $f$, and $\hat{f}$ as the maximum a priori (MAP) estimate under our proposed Bayesian model. \\

-\textbf{Our Loss.} Since the noise terms are Gaussian (see "Problem Statement" in \cref{sec:prelims}), the negative log-likelihood is quadratic: $\loss(y, f(x)) = (y - f(x))^2$ (i.e., squared-error loss).
+\textit{Our loss.} Since the noise terms are Gaussian (see "Problem Statement" at the start of \cref{sec:prelims}), the negative log-likelihood is quadratic: $\loss(y, f(x)) = (y - f(x))^2$ (i.e., squared-error loss). \\

-\textbf{Our Penalty.} We are primarily interested in the case when $f^*$ is sparse, i.e., when $f^*$ depends on a small number of covariates.
+\textit{Our penalty.} We are primarily interested in the case when $f^*$ is sparse, i.e., when $f^*$ depends on a small number of covariates.
 So $J(f)$ should promote such sparsity.
 To that end, we first take a basis expansion of each component space, and then place a sparsity prior on the basis coefficients.
 We assume that for all $V \subset [p]$ and $1 \leq |V| \leq Q$, there exists a $B_V \in \N \cup \{\infty\}$ and feature map $\Phi_V: \R^{|V|} \mapsto \R^{B_V}$ such that the components of $ \Phi_V$ form a basis of $\hilb_V^o$.
 Then, for any $f_V \in \hilb_V^o$, there exists $\Theta_{V} \in \R^{B_V}$ such that $f_V(x_V) = \Theta_{V}^T \Phi_V(x_V)$.
 Hence, if we can estimate $\Theta_V$, we can estimate the functional ANOVA decomposition of $f^*$ by \cref{thm:unique_fanova}.